arylic/slate/source/includes/http/_cmd_playback_setPlayerCmd.md

 OK
 ```

 Play Instruction for any valid `m3u` file or playlist specified as a `URL`.
+The M3U used [extended tags](#extended-m3u-tags) to support coverart URL, title and artist for the tracks.

 Sub-Command: `m3u:play`